A study in patients with SMA showed SPINRAZA® (nusinersen)

 • CHOP INTEND is not validated in adults

-• Differences in dosing compared to approved SPINRAZA dosing schedule
+• Differences in dosing compared to approved Low Dose SPINRAZA dosing schedule

 • PGI-I is subjective, patient-reported, and not validated in SMA